Trump is considering pulling the U.S. from Paris climate deal

 "It is imperative that we maintain our seat at the table in global discussions of how to address the threats posed by climate change," a group of bipartisan lawmakers wrote to the White House in April.

 Major companies, including Exxon Mobil, have also urged Trump not to forgo the agreement and allow the U.S. to help set the agenda with the rest of the world.
-Former Exxon Mobil CEO and now-Secretary of State Rex Tillerson has been more open to addressing climate change and its consequences, and was set to meet Wednesday with Trump.
+Former Exxon Mobil CEO and now-Secretary of State Rex Tillerson has been more open to addressing climate change and its consequences, and met Wednesday with Trump.

-Should the U.S. officially withdraw from the agreement, it would be a nonparticipating nation that currently includes Syria, which has been mired in civil war, and Nicaragua, which rejected the agreement because it believes the deal doesn't have enough teeth.
+Should the U.S. officially withdraw from the agreement, it would be one of three nonparticipating nations that currently includes Syria, which has been mired in civil war, and Nicaragua, which rejected the pact because it believes the deal doesn't have enough teeth.

+Democrats, in particular, decried the possibility of Trump dismantling the Obama administration's environmental legacy.

-House Minority Leader Nancy Pelosi tweeted her disappointment Wednesday, calling the potential move a "stunning abdication of American leadership and a grave threat to our planet's future."
+House Minority Leader Nancy Pelosi tweeted her disappointment, calling the potential move a "stunning abdication of American leadership and a grave threat to our planet's future."

-Democratic National Committee Chair Tom Perez also tweeted that leaving the deal "would be a global embarrassment."
+Sen. Al Franken, D-Minnesota, a member of the Senate Energy and Natural Resources Committee, said on MSNBC that U.S. leadership is "disastrous" on the issue and that "climate scientists, the peer-reviewed climate scientists, all say (climate change) is happening."

+Organizing for Action, the political group that grew out of Obama's first presidential campaign, said leaving the deal would be a "small-minded decision" on Trump's part.